Coronavirus: China reports highest number of cases in five weeks

 There are 557,551 cases of Covid-19 in US, according to Johns Hopkins University, more than three times more cases than the country with the next most infections.

+The Italian government said weekend police patrols resulted in more than 12,500 people being sanctioned and 150 facing criminal charges of violating lockdown measures.

-Italy recorded its lowest number of new coronavirus deaths in three weeks on Sunday, saying 431 people died in the past day to bring its total to 19,899.
-It was the country’s lowest day-to-day toll since March 19th.
+On the hopeful side, officials said Italy recorded the lowest number of virus deaths in three weeks, with 431 people dying in the past day to bring its total to around 19,800.

-For the ninth day running, intensive care admissions were down and hospital admissions overall were down.

-More than 4,000 people tested positive as Italy began its fifth week under nationwide lockdown, continuing a general flattening in its infection curve.

-New coronavirus infections in Spain have fallen to a record low since the outbreak commenced as Europe’s worst-hit country braced for the reopening of some sectors of its economy this week.
+But while attention has focused on the US and southern Europe, new coronavirus hot spots have been emerging in Japan and Turkey.

+Japan, the world’s third-biggest economy, has seen its number of new cases climb rapidly in recent days and now has 7,255 confirmed cases of the virus.

+Japanese companies have been slow to switch to remote-working and people are still commuting, even after a state of emergency declaration for seven prefectures, including Tokyo.

-More than 1.85 million people have been infected with Covid-19 worldwide, according to Johns Hopkins, with more than 114,000 deaths. – Agencies
+More than 1.8 million infections have been reported and more than 114,000 people have died worldwide, according to Johns Hopkins University. – Agencies